mackili/Data-Analysis-and-Optimisation/Paper.md

 ## Vagonweb

 Collecting data about rolling stock assigned to certain connections is a notoriously hard task for public railway operators in Europe.
-There is no open data policy forced by any of the European regulators to publish such data.
-For the purpose of this study, the publically available information on each connection was not sufficient
+There is no open data policy forced by any of the European regulators to publish such data, leaving it optional for railway operators to publish any of such data.
+Most operators provide little to no information.
+The Austrian ÖBB allows for retrieval of limited data on rolling stock, such as possible classes of carriages or a restaurant on board, but without specific information like the age of rolling stock used.
+Such data can be retrieved using a specific website: live.oebb.at, but has limited capabilities for mass retrieval of data or webscraping due to use of a sophisticated user interface.
+For the purpose of this study, this publically available information on each connection was therefore not sufficient.

-Timetables only provided information on accessibility for disabled people, WiFi, availability of the 1^st^ class, possibility to take bicycles onboard and low-floor carriages.
-No data on availaility of air conditioning onboard and the age of rolling stock were provided.
+ÖBB's official timetables only provides information on accessibility for disabled people, WiFi, availability of the 1^st^ class, possibility to take bicycles onboard and low-floor carriages.
+No data on availaility of air conditioning onboard and the age of rolling stock is provided.
+These data in timetables were not accessible neither in any of the available NetEx files, nor in GTFS files available.
 These were however included in the scope of this study creating a need for alternative sourcing of data.

-With no official sources availabe this paper resorted to webscraping of the fan-made online forum created by railway enthusiasts - [vagonweb.cz](https://www.vagonweb.cz/).

-TODO: Description and history of vagonweb
+With no official sources availabe this paper resorted to webscraping of the community-based online forum created by railway enthusiasts - [vagonweb.cz](https://www.vagonweb.cz/).
+The website is constructed by Pavel Dvořák and maintained by a range of contributors, providing compositions of most (and in some cases all) trains running in Austria, Switzerland, Germany, Czechia, Slovakia, Poland, Hungary, Slovenia, Croatia, Servia, Bosnia and Hercegovina, North Macedonia, Bulgaria, Romania, Ukraine, Italu, France, Luxembourg, Belgium, Netherlands, Norway, Sweden, Finland, Greece, Albania and Turkey [@vagonweb].
+The interface of the website was simple enough to employ classical webscraping techniques in order to retrieve train compositions of all trains operated in Vienna and Lower Austria.
+Train numbers were retrieved from GTFS data and filtered to include local trains operated in Vienna and Lower Austria only.

 ### Webscraping - methodology

 With lack of an official API supported by the website for downloading the data on rolling stock compositions this paper resorted to webscraping the data.
-The process was conducted in Python using packages described in Table 1.
+The process was conducted in Python using packages described in Table 2.

 | Library          | Description                                                                                                                    |
 | ---------------- | ------------------------------------------------------------------------------------------------------------------------------ |